-21st Century Community Learning Centers (21st Century Community Learning Center) shall follow all the policies set by Walton County Board of Education.
-The 21st Century Community Learning Center Advisory Council and/or administration may set procedures used only by 21st Century Community Learning Center sites.
+21st Century Community Learning Centers (21st Century Community Learning Center) shall follow all the policies set by Walton County Board of Education and GaDOE Federal Programs Division (21st Century).
+21st Century Community Learning Centers may set procedures used only by 21st Century Community Learning Center sites.
 These procedures may only be more stringent and not less stringent than present policies and procedures set by the Walton County Board of Education.
+Policies and Procedures are communicated regularly to the 21st Century Advisory Council, site staff, day school staff and/or school administration

-Oversight of 21st Century programs at the schools is provided by Site Coordinators and Project Director.
-The Project Director is responsible for staying up to date on Federal OMB circulars and 21st Century state regulations, and communicating to Site Coordinator.
-Oversight of the Site Coordinators is provided by the Project Director.
-Oversight of Project Director is provided by Assistant Superintendent for compliance for programs and Coordinator of Budget and Finance for finance procedures
+Oversight of 21st Century programs at the schools is provided by Site Coordinators and the Project Director.
+The Project Director is responsible for staying up to date on Federal OMB circulars and 21st Century state regulations, and communicating to Site Coordinators.
+All staff receive professional development related to 21st Century and other related student / family topics, including After School Youth Development Standards.
+Supervision of the Site Coordinators is provided by the Project Director.
+Supervision of Project Director is provided by Assistant Superintendent.
+Chain of command: Site Staff to Site Coordinator, Site Coordinator to Project Director, Project Director to Assistant Superintendent and 21st Century State Staff (at GaDOE).